Blog

 The School Counselor’s Role: Grounded in the ASCA National Model

-School counselors are not political agents.
-They are student advocates guided by ethics and standards.
+School counselors are not political advocates; they are student advocates guided by ethics, professionalism, and standards.

 Core Responsibilities in Times of Change